Are you an educator who wants to offer Less Commonly Taught Languages (LCTLs) at your institution?

 - Give your students a leg up in the global job market

-The annual NASILP two-day Conference and Workshop will take place on Friday, October 26 and Saturday, October 27, 2012.
+The annual NASILP two-day Conference and Workshop takes place every fall in the Washington, DC metro area.
 Membership with NASILP is not required.

 The conference is especially informative for new and prospective members, whom we strongly urge to attend.
 The conference covers topics such as program design, budgeting, implementation of new language offerings, student orientation, the role of the Tutor and responsibilities of the Coordinator and Examiner.